rubyfu/RubyFu/module_0x2__system_kungfu/virustotal.md

 ## Getting Virustotal
 1. Register/Sign-in to Virustotal
 2. Go to **My API key**
-3. Requist a private APT key
+3. Request a private APT key

 ## Virustotal gem
 ruby-virustotal is virustotal automation and convenience tool for hash, file and URL submission.